Mindfulness and Somatic Healing in Tantric Therapy

 Mindfulness can Start to Heal the Nervous System

 A common way of dealing with stressful situations in life is to simply suppress those feelings as best we can.
 This means that we can hide our feelings from others, and sometimes even from ourselves.
-Inhibiting the stress reaction by internalising it in this way can mean that you don’t get a resolution, and are stuck with stress hormones wreaking havoc inside your body – whether you are aware of it or not.
+Inhibiting the stress reaction by internalizing it in this way can mean that you don’t get a resolution, and are stuck with stress hormones wreaking havoc inside your body – whether you are aware of it or not.
 Over time, this can lead to a dysregulation of the nervous system.
-Since the nervous, endocrine, neural and immune systems are closely inter-connected, a dysregulated nervous system can contribute, or even cause, physical illness.
+Because the nervous, endocrine, and immune systems are so interconnected, dysregulation can contribute to physical illness.
+Tantric bodywork and mindfulness practices together can support nervous system regulation by helping stress and stored tension to safely release.
 Read about the healing benefits of erotic touch in helping to regulate the nervous system.

 The Role of Breath

-Breath plays a key role in mindfulness, both by helping to calm and centre the person doing the breathing, and by helping to bring awareness to the present moment.
-This is because breath is the only function in the body that can be done totally consciously, or totally unconsciously.
+Breath plays a key role in mindfulness, both by helping to calm and center the person doing the breathing, and by helping to bring awareness to the present moment.
+This is because breath is the only function in the body that can be done consciously, or unconsciously.
 Read more about the power of breath in tantric therapy.

 “If you want to conquer the anxiety of life, live in the moment, live in the breath” [Amit Ray]